videolan/x265/doc/reST/cli.rst

 	This feature is EXPERIMENTAL and functional at all RD levels.

+.. option:: --limit-modes, --no-limit-modes

+	When enabled, limit-modes will limit modes analyzed for each CU	using cost metrics from the 4 sub-CUs.
+When multiple inter modes like :option:`--rect` and/or :option:`--amp` are enabled, this feature will use motion cost heuristics from the 4 sub-CUs to bypass modes that are unlikely to be the lowest.
+This can significantly improve performance when :option:`rect` and/or :option:`--amp` are enabled at minimal compression efficiency loss.

 .. option:: --rect, --no-rect

 	Enable analysis of rectangular motion partitions Nx2N and 2NxN